saprativa/saprativa.github.io/_pages/about.md

 In my free time, I love to travel and take photographs (see my Instagram profile).
 On social media, I am most active on LinkedIn and least active on Facebook.

 # News
+- Dec 2024: Received ACM travel grant for attending PIC 2025 at Mysore, India

-Nov 2024: Lab's SPOC for TechConnect 2024, IITB.
+- Nov 2024: CFILT Lab's SPOC for TechConnect 2024 at IIT Bombay

-Sep 2024: Received travel grant for attending IndoML at Goa.
+- Sep 2024: Received travel grant for attending IndoML 2024 at Goa, India

 # PhD Journey